BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Peace is not absence of conflict, it is the ability to handle conflict by peaceful means. – Ronald Reagan
+ To a mind that is still, the entire universe surrenders. – Zhuangzi